 Definition

-The practice of identifying, communicating with, and influencing the people and groups who have an interest in or authority over a product's direction -- executives, sales, support, legal, partners, and others.
+The practice of identifying, communicating with, and influencing the people and groups who have an interest in or authority over a product's direction.
+Executives, sales, support, legal, partners, and others.
 Effective stakeholder management builds trust, secures buy-in, and reduces friction.
+Ken Norton's essay on stakeholder management and Marty Cagan's writings at SVPG both emphasize that the PM's ability to influence without authority is the core skill behind effective stakeholder relationships.
 PMs who manage stakeholders well spend less time fighting political battles and more time building the right product.

 Why It Matters for Product Managers